slavanga/baseguide/README.md

 }
 ```

-Check out the [Sass MQ documentation] (http://sass-mq.github.io/sass-mq/#mixin-mq) for more details and advanced usage of media queries.
+Check out the [Sass MQ documentation](http://sass-mq.github.io/sass-mq/#mixin-mq) for more details and advanced usage of media queries.

 #### Legacy support
-To support browsers without native media query support you could use [respond.js] (https://github.com/scottjehl/Respond).
+To support browsers without native media query support you could use [respond.js](https://github.com/scottjehl/Respond).

 A static solution without Javascript is possible by setting ```$mq-responsive``` to ```false```.
 The code below generates an additional stylesheet where only styles in large (lg) media queries are included.